 It’s the pool owner’s version of a horror movie – a week before July 4th and your big backyard pool party, the pump dies (after you just got the chemicals perfectly balanced of course).
 You call the local pool company and they’re booked for the next two weeks.
 They can get to you. . . after the holiday.
 You decide to do it yourself and order a new motor or pump online.
-That’s faster but will still take two or three days to receive.
+That’s faster but it will still take two or three days to receive.
 Meanwhile, the hottest temperatures recorded since 1843 just happen to roll into your area and settle like a wool blanket over your pool.
 Now cue the terrifying green monster, also known as an algae bloom.
-Like the hero or heroine in any scary movie, the question is can you figure out a way to survive until help arrives?
+As the hero or heroine in any scary movie, the question is can you figure out a way to survive until help arrives?
 The answer is yes, but it will take some doing to be victorious.

-Ideally you want to have solid readings on your chemical levels so you know where you’re starting from.
+Ideally, you want to have solid readings on your chemical levels so you know where you’re starting from.
 If you don’t already have one, get a reliable test kit such as a Taylor K2005.

-You can increase chlorine levels using shock or liquid chlorine but you’ll need to stand in for that broken down pump and manually circulate the water.
+You can increase chlorine levels using shock or liquid chlorine but you’ll need to stand in for that broken-down pump and manually circulate the water.
 Stir things up with a pole or paddle to disperse the chlorine throughout the pool.
 This will also prevent a concentrated amount from settling in one spot and causing damage.
 A floating chlorinator is another option which will disperse chlorine by itself as it floats about.

 Give the whole pool a good brushing 1 – 2 times per day.
 This will help keep the water moving and also take care of your daily workout.